drm-slac/bsas-sc/README.md

         --file-prefix
                     Prefix for generated HDF5 files

+        --root-group
+                    Name of the HDF5 group at the root of the file structure

         --timeout-sec
                     If no updates are received within timeout (in seconds), close the file and exit.